 532 Advanced Seminar in Molecular and Microbial Ecology (2, FaSp) Microorganisms dominate biological processes in the ocean.
 These species pose significant problems for estimating species diversity, abundance and activity.
-Examination of modern molecular biological approaches for analyzing aquatic microbial communities and their ecological roles overview of the theory underlying population and quantitative genetics, with applications to marine systems.
-Basic evolutionary mechanisms (mutation, migration, drift, selection, nonrandom mating) and modern evidence for their roles in structuring genetic variation within and among marine populations.
-Chemistry 221
+Examination of modern molecular biological approaches for analyzing aquatic microbial communities and their ecological roles.